xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 As I'm not familiar with the CoreCLR codebase, It took me a bit of time to figure out where I should actually make these changes.
 Someone from the CoreCLR team would have most likely done this a bit more cleanly (and even differently)

-> In summary, I made the choice to initialize the class on the stack with the same layout than as It would have been on the heap: It means that the class is prefixed by the 8 bytes struct `ObjHeader` which is holding some information required by the GC (more about it later why it has been implemented like this).
+In summary, I made the choice to initialize the class on the stack with the same layout than as It would have been on the heap: It means that the class is prefixed by the 8 bytes struct `ObjHeader` which is holding some information required by the GC (more about it later why it has been implemented like this).

+In practice, it means that whenever the GC finds a variable on the stack (transient or not), it will first check if it is actually an object allocated on the stack.
+If yes, the GC will not follow inside the class, because instead, we rely on the fact that the class is flatten on the stack (as a struct would be flatten), and ultimately, the GC will scan the fields of the class allocated on the stack.

 I'm gonna try to give a bit more details about [the commits](https://github.com/xoofx/coreclr/commits/stackalloc_for_class) to support this `stackalloc` operator, what are the main changes to CoreCLR and what kind of problems I have encountered.
 In all the code changes, I have tried to prefix them by a `ClassAsValue`  message (here is just an highlight of the commits, there are a bit more in the branch):